J-Lambo/J-Lambo.github.io-open-registers-tech-docs/README.md

-# Open registers technical user documentation
+# Registers technical user documentation

-This is the technical doucmentation and API reference guide for open registers.
+This is the technical documentation and API reference guide for registers built by Government Digital Service.

 This project uses MkDocs.
 It is automatically built and hosted by Read the Docs at the following URL: http://open-registers-docs.readthedocs.io/en/latest/